 Where would you most like to live?
 Near mountains and lakes.

 What is your most treasured possession?
-Knick knacks from my boys, pottery things that they made in school.
+Knick knacks from my boys, pottery they made in school.

 What do you regard as the lowest depth of misery?
-I don’t know that I’ve ever had misery.
 I’ve had sadness, a lot of sadness, from a brother who passed away.
 But misery – I don’t know that I’ve had misery.
-Even though my marriage ended badly, I was still able to function and find happiness and strength, so I don’t know that I’ve had misery.

 What is your favorite occupation?
 Construction or building things.
 I love to work power tools.
 I just finished laying two floors in my house.